 3. Target audience

-Finally, you’ll need to consider budget for video responses plus possible recruitment fees for panel partners.
-If you’re running a multi-market study you should check translation costs for the required videos, and if you’ve ordered additional custom reports, showreels or analysis beyond the tools that are available in your chosen video insight platform you’ll need to factor in those costs too.
+Consider budget for video responses plus possible recruitment fees for panel partners.
+If you’re running a multi-market study check translation costs for the required videos, and if you’ve ordered additional custom reports, showreels or analysis beyond the tools that are available in your chosen video insight platform you’ll need to factor in those costs too.

 When thinking about the budget for the overall project you may also want to consider the cost of incentives – should you plan to use them.
 For example, if you’ve set a particularly extensive task, additional incentives can provide the appropriate compensation for the level effort required from your respondents.
 Take a moment prior to your project to work with your video insight vendor and evaluate whether or not additional incentives would help assist the successful delivery of your project.